Hervar77/infinity-doc/mkdocs/api/infinity.sha512.md

 Parameters:

 - value: `string`
-  >message to be hashed
+  >Message to be hashed.

 - key: `string`
-  >shared secret key used for generating the HMAC variant of the message digest
+  >Shared secret key used for generating the HMAC variant of the message digest.

 Return type: `string`